Presidential candidate Bernie Sanders is gaining massive ground across the United States during the primaries, partly thanks to Latino voters.

 The majority of whites in the United States are 54, while the majority of Latinos are 19

-In a sense, the appeal of Sanders among Latinos isn’t related to the senator’s policies relating to their ethnic group, but to their age group.
+In a sense, the appeal of Sanders among Latinos isn’t related to the senator’s policies regarding their ethnic group, but to their age group.

 But what would a Sanders’s win do for Latinos?
 The democratic socialist candidate has based his campaign on three pillars: free education, health care and immigration.
 Let’s take a closer look at his promises.

 The bulk of Latino voters are either entering the workforce or college.
 By centering this promises on issues relating to improving economic chances for young people, either through anti-discrimination bills or offering college for all, Sanders is appealing to the needs of young Latinos, who often come from low-income families and thus lack the accumulative wealth privilege of other groups, particularly young whites.

 As part of his strategy, Sanders has promised free higher education through his Free College for All Act.
 The policy would allocate US$ 47 billion per year to states to eliminate undergraduate tuition and fees at two- and four-year public colleges and universities.